stellar/go/exp/services/ledgerexporter/DEVELOPER_GUIDE.md

 ## Build, Run and Test using Docker
 The Dockerfile contains all the necessary dependencies (e.g., Stellar-core) required to run the ledger exporter.

 - Build: To build the Docker container, use the provided [Makefile](https://github.com/stellar/go/exp/services/ledgerexporter/Makefile).
 Simply run make `make docker-build` to build a new container after making any changes.

-- Run: For instructions on running the Docker container, refer to the Admin Guide [Link to Admin Guide].
+- Run: For instructions on running the Docker container, refer to the [Installation Guide](./README.md).

 - Test: To test the Docker container, refer to the [docker-test](https://github.com/stellar/go/blob/master/exp/services/ledgerexporter/Makefile) command for an example of how to use the [GCS emulator](https://github.com/fsouza/fake-gcs-server) for local testing.